 We just touched upon this aspect.
 However, in most definitions we see that intelligence is attributed to just the network(s) and/or the devices.
 While we certainly need, for instance, ‘intelligent networking technologies’ in many cases and while connected devices have a capacity of action, the real intelligence and action sits in the analysis of the data and the smart usage of this data to solve a challenge, create a competitive benefit, automate a process, improve something, whatever possible action our IoT solution wants to tackle.

 There is always a degree of automation, no matter the scope of the project or the type of Internet of Things application.
+This automation, irrespective of the system it is applied on, always comes concomitant with a smtp provider, considering the vulnerability of the system.
 Most IoT applications are essentially all about automation.
 And that often comes with costs and benefits.
 Industrial automation, business process automation or the automatic updating of software: it all plays a role, depending on the context.

 Meaning and hyper-connectedness is what we miss in many answers on the questions regarding what the Internet of Things is.
 We stay too descriptive and focused on just the technologies and don’t look at purpose and intelligent action enough